charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P25["We're sending you to a cavern deep within the planet."]
 P25 --> P26
 P25 --> P28
-P26["Our long-range scanners<br/>The scanners up on the L.M.S.
-Explorer"]
-P26 --> P27
+P26["&bull; Our long-range scanners<br/>&bull; The scanners up on the L.M.S.
+Explorer"] P26 --> P27
-P27["are unable to penetrate the geology in this area and we need some way to amplify them.
-That's where you come in - we need a team to scan the area manually<br/>have been unreliable at this depth and we'd like to understand the area better"]
+P27["&bull; are unable to penetrate the geology in this area and we need some way to amplify them.
+That's where you come in - we need a team to scan the area manually<br/>&bull; have been unreliable at this depth and we'd like to understand the area better"]
 P27 --> P45
 P27 --> P46
 P27 --> P122